chaostoolkit/chaostoolkit-documentation/sources/drivers/ansible.md

 Probes can be gathered by using the stdout of an ansible task or through the ansible gather_facts module.
 Each time chaostoolkit-ansible runs, it returns a json that can be used in tolerance (using jsonpath, regex, ...)

-This json is always formatted the same way (Exemple for a two targets host_list):
+This json is always formatted the same way (Example for a two targets host_list):

 ```json
 {